LiZhuoHong/lzh/_pages/about.md

 - *2024.Nov.*: &nbsp;🎉 Two papers have been accepted by ISPRS P&RS (IF=12.2).
 - *2024.Oct.*: &nbsp;🎉 I received the Postdoc offer from Duke University.
 - *2024.Apr.*: &nbsp;🎉 We won first place in the CVPR 2024 OpenEarthMap Land Cover Mapping challenge.
-- *2024.Apr.*: &nbsp;🎉 The SegLand has been accepted by the CVPR 2024 L3D-LIV Workshop.
+- *2024.Apr.*: &nbsp;🎉 The CVPR 2024 L3D-LIV Workshop has accepted the SegLand.
 - *2024.Apr.*: &nbsp;🎉 The Paraformer has been posted as **Highlight** in CVPR 2024.
 - *2024.Feb.*: &nbsp;🎉 The Paraformer has been accepted by CVPR 2024 with a score of 5/5/4.
 - *2023.June*: &nbsp;🎉 The SinoLC-1 has been downloaded over 100,000 times.